Encorė Skin Cancer Clinic

 Dr Bellaney’s cosmetic procedural training coincided with the exact time Botox® and Carbon Dioxide Laser facial resurfacing were being introduced to the world.
 He was one of the first specialists in New Zealand to offer Botox® and Laser resurfacing treatments.
 In 2004, after further training in the Tumescent Liposuction Technique (a process developed by Dermatologists in the mid 1980’s), he was the first specialist to introduce Tumescent Liposuction into the South Island of New Zealand.

-They are supported by the experienced and qualified Encorė Skin Cancer Clinic team.
-Our Skin Cancer Specialist Nurse Liz has over 10 years’ experience working with patients with skin cancer.
+Dr Bellaney is supported by the experienced and qualified Encorė Skin Cancer Clinic team.
+Our Skin Cancer Specialist Nurse Liz has over 15 years’ experience working with patients with skin cancer.

 Find out more about the process here.

 Encorė’s core philosophy is to provide safe, effective medical skincare that improves your life and wellbeing.
 Following skin cancer treatment, we can offer a range of procedures at Encorė Cosmetic Clinic to help minimise scarring and/or other effects of the treatment on the skin.

 The clinic is a private practice, working out of our distinctive blue/grey, refurbished building in Merivale Christchurch, directly opposite St George’s Hospital.

 How common are Skin Cancers in New Zealand?

 The answer is VERY!
 Approximately one in three people living in New Zealand will get a skin cancer at some time in their life.
 Whilst most of these are the “less worrying” type of skin cancers (called Basal Cell Carcinomas), other potentially more dangerous skin cancers such as Squamous Cell Carcinomas and Melanomas are still very common.